-Wash and sanitize anything that comes into contact with nipples or baby’s mouth if mom has thrush.
+Wash and sanitize anything that comes into contact with nipples or baby’s mouth while treating thrush.
 Boiling is the preferred method.
 Soak anything that cannot be boiled, in a solution of vinegar and water for 30 minutes.

 Nipple Blebs Another painful nipple condition is the milk blister, or “bleb.”
 This is a white dot that forms on the tip of the nipple and plugs the duct that is behind the blister.
 To remove the plug, use very warm, wet compresses of clear water or salt solution.
 Keep the compresses as warm as possible and use for 10 minutes.
 Then massage the nipple with olive oil or coconut oil to try to loosen the plug.
 After massage, use gentle hand expression or nurse your baby.
 When the bleb releases, you may notice a stringy plug of milk that comes through the nipple before milk flows freely.

 If the warm compress, massage and expression/nursing do not release the bleb, you can also use a warm, wet terry cloth washcloth to provide gentle friction to the end of the nipple and then hand express or nurse.
 These steps may need to be repeated a few times for relief.

 If all else fails, a sterile needle can be used to gently lift the edges of the bleb (do not poke the needle into the blister).
 This is best done by your health care provider in order to avoid infection.
 If a needle is used, wash the nipple at least once a day with soap and water, rinse after feeds and apply antimicrobial/antibiotic ointment on the nipple, until it heals.
 Once a bleb has formed, it may reform, so continue using gentle massage with a wet washcloth, once a day, after the bleb has released, until the nipple fully heals.

 Feed the Baby LLC 517-285-7819